fubinf/sedrila/docs/maintainer.md

 non-2xx/3xx status codes (e.g., 403), you must explicitly declare this with a `LINK_CHECK` comment.
 The checker will still make the request to verify the actual status code.

+#### CI/CD Integration

+Link checking is now used for Github Actions